 By following this simple pearl grading system, comprised of eight steps you will be better equipped to identify Cultured pearls from other types of pearls and consequently you will have a better idea of the value of your pearls which helps if you are planning on selling them.

-In the process, one will develop an eye for a pearl based on one's own concepts of pearl quality.
+In the process, one will develop an eye for a pearl based on one's concepts of pearl quality.

-The Mikimoto pearls grading system, is universally accepted as the best pearl grading system in the world; the following grading pearl tips are based on the Mikimoto cultured pearl grading system and a general grading maxim for both cultured and natural pearls.
+The Mikimoto pearls grading system is universally accepted as the best pearl grading system in the world; the following grading pearl tips are based on the Mikimoto cultured pearl grading system and a general grading maxim for both cultured and natural pearls.

 It is standard practice to grade pearls on either white cloth or white tissue paper.
+However, a red cloth is standard practice when grading Arabian Gulf Pearls.

 4. Nacre Thickness

 Pearls are measured in millimeters.
 The value of the pearl will increase with the size of the pearl.
-A 6-mm pearl however will not be twice the price of a 3-mm pearl but around 5 to 6 times the price of a 3-mm!
+A 6-mm pearl, however, will not be twice the price of a 3-mm pearl but around 5 to 6 times the price of a 3-mm!
 If you are the lucky owner of a fine quality pearl over 20-mm, it belongs in a museum.

 They are that rare!
-Usually larger pearls are strung in the center of the necklace with the smaller pearls near the clasp.
+Usually, larger pearls are strung in the center of the necklace with the smaller pearls near the clasp.

 When grading pearls, determining the fineness of the pearl which is the thickness of the nacre layer is to be considered.